kanishka-varshini/camera-based-navigation-for-autonomous-mobile-robot/README.md

 To test the system’s performance, path planning efficiency, object detection accuracy, and obstacle avoidance effectiveness will be analysed.
 This will be done by conducting multiple trials on the hardware using different algorithms to arrive at the most efficient one.

-1-Having the bot move in a straight line with obstacles placed along the path. (static and then, dynamic added) 2-Given a global path, the bot should be able to avoid any stationary obstacle while sticking to the path.
+* Having the bot move in a straight line with obstacles placed along the path. (static and then, dynamic added)
+* Given a global path, the bot should be able to avoid any stationary obstacle while sticking to the path.
-3-Dynamic obstacles.
+* Dynamic obstacles.

-## Discussions :

-Try weighted average of different algorithms.

-## Updates:
-Trying to figure out the OS on which final development needs to be done.
-Due to the fact that i am using two Raspberry Pi Camera modules im restricted to use raspberry pi OS which supports the underlying libcamera module libraries that are ONLY available in Pi OS, so i cant use Ubuntu through which i could use a lot of functions/modules/ROS workbench that others have developed, but im forced to develop all this in Raspberry pi OS now.

-## Updates_2

-Made the two cameras work, collected camera stream and tested the occupancy grid approach for obstacle avoidance , works nicely but the frame is dropping badly , need to optimize the code.
-Also trying to add move_it commands through gpio interface in the same code.

-## Updates_3

-Powering remains an issue, powering the two servos is sorted, using 2 li-ion cells for that , but powering rpi still remains a problem.

-## Updates_4

-might have to drop the mapping part of the project as that is VERY difficult.
-Also , the original problem statement was to create a vision based autonomous mobile robot navigation technique, I think we have acheived that.

 ## Obstacle Avoidance
 For testing method 1, obstacle avoidance using A*: